RamyasriManyala/HumanEmotionDetection/README.md

 ```

-- The dataset taken was **"fer2013"**.
+- The dataset taken was **"FER 2013"**.
 It can be downloaded through the link "[https://github.com/npinto/fer2013](https://www.kaggle.com/datasets/msambare/fer2013)".
 Image augmentation was performed on this data.

 ## Model  ##